-While an open, collaborative environment is supported at Georgia Tech, we must also project your research and development against foreign government interference and misappropriation.
+While an open, collaborative environment is supported at Georgia Tech, we must also protect your research and development against foreign government interference and misappropriation.
 Several federal mandates, including the implementation of National Security Presidential Memorandum-33, are informing ongoing changes in Institute systems, policies, and procedures.
 A collection of resources from federal agencies and national societies are also available.

 If you are a Georgia Tech employee working directly on U.S. federally funded sponsored research projects and travel internationally, the following important updates apply to you.